Skip to content

 Capacity · 2030 fee line

-The fee-pool geometry.
+The fee-pool geometry, by tier.

 2030 gross cleared flow

-Sum across downlink, ISL, propellant, hosted-payload, spectrum.
+Sum across spectrum, downlink, compute, ISL, hosted-payload, propellant.

 2030 clearing fees